 to all those who have entered the event.
 Just quote your number and the event you have entered.
 It is advisable to have your bike checked well in advance so that your enjoyment of the weekend is not spoilt by a mechanical failure on the day.
 Advice can also be given to the about what clothing to wear, correct riding position and what tools and drinks to carry on the day and during training for the event.

-All those wishing to take part in one of the four rides must pre-enter using the online entry module on the website.
+Please pre-enter using the online entry module on the website (via the enter button below).
 Please make sure that you have received two email confirmations - regarding your entry and payment.
-If you have not received any emails (check your spam folder) within a few hours after your attempt to enter and if your name still has not appeared on the start list on the website within a few days, please contact us.
+If you don’t receive any emails, first check your spam folder.
+Then, if your name does not appear on the start list on the website within a few days, please contact us